Birdwatcher's Diary™

 Selecting Output mode on the Archive/Input/Output/Lists screen puts you into output mode:

 Let's start here with what we are outputting (uploading) and return to the how and where after that.
-There are three choices for what to Include:
+There are two choices for what to Include:

-Beginning with version 3.6 of Birdwatcher's Diary, there are two options in the Settings app which affect the output.
+There are two options in the Settings app which affect the output.
 Output Orderspecifies the way in which the output will be sorted, independent of the way in which they are displayed on the main screen of the software.
-The options for Output Order are the same as the main screen Sort order (Last Name, First Name, Code, Taxonomic Order, and Time), plus one more: As Displayed (which outputs the information in the same order as on the main screen).
+The options for Output Order are the same as the main screen Sort order (Last Name, First Name, Scientific Name, Code, Taxonomic Order, and Time), plus one more: As Displayed (which outputs the information in the same order as on the main screen).
+Taxonomic Order is probably the most popular choice.

-The Format of your output has four choices:
+The Format of your output has seven choices:

-The Output Format Table on the bottom of the screen is a scrolling list (that is, you need to scroll to see all the items on the list) of the various items which are recorded by each sighting (Name, Quantity, Date/Time, etc.).
-You use this table to specify exactly which of those items are included when you output your sightings in either the Report or Custom formats (the formats for eBird and GMap are fixed).
+The Output Format Table which appears when you tap Configure File Contents is a scrolling list (that is, you need to scroll to see all the items on the list) of the various items which are recorded by each sighting (Name, Quantity, Date/Time, etc.).
+You use this table to specify exactly which of those items are included when you output your sightings in either the Report or Spreadsheet formats.
 Items on the left side of the table in bold are included in the output, while items on the right side of the table in italics are excluded.
 To move an item from one column to the other, just tap on the item.
-To re-order the items (e.g., in the example above, perhaps you want the Name to come first, and then the Quantity), grab the "handles" on the right end of each line and move the item up or down.
+To re-order the items, grab the "handles" on the right end of each line and move the item up or down.
 There are two pairs of potentially confusing items in the list of items you can output or export.
 One is Sighting Location and Full Location Name.
 The former is the abbreviation for a location used by the software, and will be most useful when re-importing this data back into your or another copy of the software (perhaps a birding companion).
 The latter is, as it says, the full name, not the abbreviation.
 The other confusing pair is Note, which is the note attached to the species (often the Latin name of the species in the lists we provide), and Sighting Note, which is the note attached to a specific sighting of the species.

 The Filename is of your choosing, but if you enable Auto Filename in Settings, then the name is automatically generated by combining the current location and the date.
 Even with Auto Filename turned on, though, you can still change the name if you want it to be something different.